cleverhans-lab/cleverhans/tutorials/mnist_tutorial_jsma.md

 ## Crafting adversarial examples - the Salency map

-In the second stage of the process, we determine the best pixes for our goal: to misclassify an input sample by applying the smallest number of perterbations possible.
+In the second stage of the process, we determine the best pixels for our adversarial goal: to misclassify an input sample in a chosen target class by applying the smallest number of perturbations possible to its input features.
 To achieve this, we must take into account how much of an impact our pixel will have on not only the target class, but all other classes as well.
-Ideally, we would like our model to confidently misclassify our input sample, therefore the score for a pixel is defined as the product of the gradient of the target class and the sum of the gradients of all other classes (multiplied by -1 so that we do not consider pixels that have a high impact on non-target classes).
+Therefore the adversarial saliency score for a pixel is defined as the product of the gradient of the target class and the sum of the gradients of all other classes (multiplied by -1 so that we do not consider pixels with a high impact on non-target classes).

 However, this scoring methodology has implications.
 Ideally, the best pixel is one that has a highly positive impact on the target class and a highly negative impact on all other classes.
 Nevertheless, such pixels are rare.
 In practice, the highest scoring pixels can be placed in one of two categories; either the pixel has a high positive impact on the target class and a moderate impact on other classes or the pixel has little positive impact on our target class, but a highly negative impact on all other classes.

-This would imply then that such a pair of pixels belonging to the two categories would be ideal in practice as their strenghts would cancel out their weaknesses, i.e. a pixel that has no impact on the target class but highly negative impact on all other classes should be selected with a pixel that has a highly positive impact on the target class and a moderate to low positive impact on all other classes.
+This would imply then that such a pair of pixels belonging to the two categories would be ideal in practice as their strengths would cancel out their weaknesses, i.e. a pixel that has no impact on the target class but highly negative impact on all other classes should be selected with a pixel that has a highly positive impact on the target class and a moderate to low positive impact on all other classes.

-The end result is then a pair of pixels who, when both perterbed, push us towards our target class while simultaneously push us away from all other classes.
+The end result is then a pair of pixels which, when both perturbed simultaneously, push us towards our target class while simultaneously pushing us away from all other classes.
 Concisely, it is this pair of pixels we seek to identify in this step of the attack.

 ## Crafting adversarial examples - applying the perterbations

 In the third stage of the process, we simply maximize the value of the pixel pair we identified in the prior stage.
-Depending upon the desired adversarial example, this functionally means setting the pixel to absolute black or white (0 or 1).
-Once the perterbation has been applied, the model is queried again to check if we have achieved misclassification.
-If we have not succesfully perterbed our input sample to our desired target class, then this process begins again at stage 1 and continues until either we achieve misclassification, exceeded our maximum desired perterbation percentage, or we have exhaustively perterbed all input features (which should never happen unless your input samples have an incredibly low number of features).
+Depending upon the desired adversarial example, this functionally means---for this MNIST tutorial with black and white digits---setting the pixel to absolute black or white (0 or 1).
+Once the  perturbation has been applied, the model is queried again to check if we have achieved misclassification.
+If we have not successfully perturbed our input sample to our desired target class, then this process begins again at stage 1 and continues until either we achieve misclassification, exceeded our maximum desired perturbation percentage, or we have exhaustively perturbed all input features (which should be rare unless the inputs have a small number of features).

 ## Code